-Naomi and Hannah Moxon, better known as Classical Reflection, appeared on series four of The Voice UK where they were mentored by Kaiser Chiefs lead singer Ricky Wilson.
+Naomi and Hannah Moxon, better known as Classical Reflection, appeared on Series 4 of The Voice UK where they were mentored by Kaiser Chiefs lead singer Ricky Wilson.
 Their album Echo reached number three in the UK classical charts and has led them on to performances at the Royal Albert Hall and a nomination at the Classic Brit Awards.
 The twins perform at many charity concerts and their latest album release is in support of Alzheimer’s Society.
 Taking time to talk to us, we find out about their TV experience, performing at the Royal Albert Hall and recording an album at Peterborough Cathedral.

 Did you both get into classical music at the same age?